logicalclocks/hops-docs/docs/hopsml/model_serving.rst

 By default a new Kafka topic is created for each new serving (*CREATE*).
 You can avoid logging your inference requests by selecting *NONE* from the dropdown menu.
 You can also re-use an existing Kafka topic as long as its schema meets the requirement of the inference logger.

+At this stage you can also configure the TensorFlow Serving server to process the requests in batches.

 .. _serving5.png: ../_images/serving/serving5.png
 .. figure:: ../imgs/serving/serving5.png
    :alt: Advanced configuration